Blood Orange Margarita

 What is a blood orange?

 The crimson-streaked flesh of blood orange is sweeter than a regular navel orange and a little less acidic with hints of berry flavor.
-These bold flavored oranges are generally much juicer than their navel relatives and made up of a softer structure, so when you’re making drinks with blood orange, you’ll see they easily collapse when juicing.
+These bold-flavored oranges are generally much juicer than their navel relatives and made up of a softer structure, so when you’re making drinks with blood orange, you’ll see they easily collapse when juicing.
 Blood oranges are in season in the cold winter months and start fruiting a month earlier than the navels, usually in December.

 Best Blood Orange Margarita recipe ingredients

-Our Blood Orange Juice cocktail is built with the same blocks as the OG Margarita, which is one of those classic Mexican cocktails most people know.
+Our Blood Orange Juice cocktail is built with the same blocks as the OG Margarita, which is one of the classic Mexican cocktails most people know about.
 Made with tequila, orange liqueur and lime juice, the blood orange version also adds a dash of Campari (yum), freshly squeezed blood orange juice, and a little simple syrup for sweetness to the mix.
 Make sure you grab a good quality tequila like Cabo Wabo or Espolòn since this recipe calls for a smooth unaged blanco to create a good balance.
 For the orange liqueur, choose one that offers serious bitter orange notes like Grand Marnier for adding an extra depth of flavor to drinks with blood orange.

 How to salt the rim of a Margarita glass